• What are Aquaroche ceramic rocks made of?

 • How long do ceramic rocks last in an aquarium?

 Aquaroche rocks are extremely durable and do not decompose, dissolve, or break down over time.
-They can be used indefinitely.
+They can be used many years (indefinitely).

 • Do I need to rinse Aquaroche rocks before placing them in the tank?